Dionisiy/CA/grammar-and-types.md

 * and [Object](https://developer.mozilla.org/en-US/docs/Glossary/Object "Object: Object refers to a data structure containing data and instructions for working with the data.
 Objects sometimes refer to real-world things, for example a car or map object in a racing game.
 JavaScript, Java, C++, Python, and Ruby are examples of object-oriented programming languages.")

-Although these data types are a relatively small amount, they enable you to perform useful functions with your applications. [`Objects`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object "The Object constructor creates an object wrapper.") and [`functions`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function "The Function constructor creates a new Function object.
-In JavaScript every function is actually a Function object.") are the other fundamental elements in the language.
-You can think of objects as named containers for values, and functions as procedures that your application can perform.